FDCryptoSphere/NYTimes_App/README.md

 # NYTimes_App
-This is a simple app that fetches data from the NYT API (section arts) and after creating a scrollview in the first app page you can navigate to the Full Details of the respective article by tapping on it!
+This is a simple app that fetches data from the NYT API (section arts) and after creating a scrollview in the first app page/screen, you can navigate to the Full Details of the respective article by tapping on it!
+The Gesture recognizer push you to the second page/screen of the app where the full details are located and in the bottom of it you can find a button that when you click it, it redirects you through your browser to the official site where you can subscribe and read the whole article.
+This app is programmed both on Xamarin Framework and Flutter.